LSSTDESC/TXPipe/examples/cluster_mag/readme.md

 This is the flow chart of the pipeline:
 ![Pipeline flow chart](cluster_mag_pipeline.png)

-We generated this image using the `bin/flow_chart.py` script.
+We generated this image using the `bin/flow_chart.py` script; this includes the ingestion stage that is commented out.

 ## Running the pipeline